instacart/Snacks/src/components/SelectionPills/docs/SelectionPills.md

 #### With select all pill

-Optional parameter to include select all button that unselects all selected options when clicked.
+Optional parameter to include a "select all" button.
+It deselects all other options when clicked.

 ```jsx
 import { SelectionPills } from 'ic-snacks'